 The Group regularly reviews and assesses the trade receivables for recoverability.
-The Group has made no provision against overdue trade receivables as management is confident that they will be recovered in full.
+The Group has made a provision against overdue trade receivables of €47,684 (2016: €27,536).
 The Group considers the followings events as indicators of an impairment:

 - default of payments of the counterparty; - financial difficulties of the counterparty; - It becoming probable that the counterparty enters bankruptcy or other financial reorganisation; - granting to the counterparty a concession that the Group will not otherwise consider.